mKeRix/room-assistant/docs/guide/quickstart-ansible.md

 5. Execute the playbook with `ansible-playbook -i hosts.yml -u pi room-assistant.yml` to install the required dependencies and room-assistant as a service on all of the hosts in your inventory file.
 Note that some tasks will take a while on the first run, for example the "Install room-assistant" step.
 Be patient and let it finish.

-6. Congratulations, you have installed room-assistant across a cluster of devices and can manage it from a central point now! :tada: Whenever you want to update or change something you can simply edit your `hosts.yml` file as needed and re-run `ansible-playbook -i hosts.yml -u pi room-assistant.yml`.
+6. Congratulations, you have installed room-assistant across a cluster of devices and can manage it from a central point now! :tada: Whenever you want to change something you can simply edit your `hosts.yml` file as needed, for example by changing `room_assistant_version` to update.
+Then re-run `ansible-playbook -i hosts.yml -u pi room-assistant.yml` to apply your changes.